Exploitation of women in mass media: Social media

-The prevalence of social media and its influence on self-perception among adolescents, especially young girls, is undeniable.
 Research has shown a significant scientific link between social media and depression among young girls.
 In addition, this link between depression and social media perceptions has been connected to obesity among young girls.
 The negative implications social media poses on women associated with their appearance or how they carry themselves reveals a chain reaction; the depression related to negative social media experiences can manifest itself in the form of poor academic performance and further mental and physical health issues.

 Such evidence of substantial mental and physical harm suggests that the root of the problem can be found not only within social media advertising and usage, but in the way young girls are taught to internalized responses on various social media platforms.

 Since the early 2000s, more and more people, especially children, are going on social media.
 As people in the United States become more dependent on social media, these children who join social media are being influenced by what they see online.
 There has been an increase of influencers who are setting trends that may affect some young girls' self esteem.
 The National Center for Health Research reports on about social media and its affects on young people's mental health.
 Authors Elina Mir, Caroline Novas, and Meg Seymour report, "Almost 25% of adolescents believe that social media has mostly a negative effect".
 In other words, young people—the majority of whom are girls—have realized that social media affects their mental health.
 This can also be seen through a recent study highlighting a strong connection between social media's role in construction identity, gender and sexuality.
 This has been linked to some social media sites exhibiting prejudiced and problematic themes found within the content consumers are exposed to.
 If people would not be as dependent on social media, these statistics would be different.